How to Select an Onsite Grooming School

 Accreditation is voluntary.
 Most schools achieve it in order to offer financial aid backed by the federal government.
 The effort to acquire accreditation is arduous.

-Schools may apply for accreditation from recognized third party organizations.
-Some companies offering accreditation services yet have only minor experience with grooming, while others are within the grooming industry with vast knowledge and experience making the task even more difficult and perhaps more meaningful for students.
+Schools may apply for accreditation from recognized third-party organizations.
+Some companies offer accreditation services yet have only minor experience with grooming, while others are within the grooming industry with vast knowledge and experience, making the task even more difficult and perhaps more meaningful for students.

-The most common mistake made by career seekers choosing a school is to simply make their choices based on proximity to their homes.
-Based on our experience, location is the number one factor when career seekers choose a school, and then cost.
+The most common mistake made by career seekers choosing a school is to make their choices based on proximity to their homes simply.
+Based on our experience, location is the number one factor when career seekers choose a school and then cost.

 Contact schools of interest requesting their brochures (“catalogs”).
 Narrow your candidates to two or three schools.
 Call them and schedule an interview and tour their facilities.
-If you need housing ask for their assistance.
-Some have housing onsite and others have leads to alternate solutions such as reasonable and shared housing.
+If you need housing, ask for their assistance.
+Some have housing on site, and others have led to alternate solutions such as reasonable and shared housing.

 School tours are mandatory in some U.S. states before students can enroll.
-Consumer laws require you to sign an acknowledgement that you were provided with a facility tour.
+Consumer laws require you to sign an acknowledgment that you were provided with a facility tour.
 Now what does that tell you about the importance of touring a school before you enroll?
-Our advice is to tour institutions before you enroll whether required or not.
+Our advice is to tour institutions before you enroll, whether required or not.
 Do get references from graduates.

-A longer period of supervised education should ensure you a greater variety of grooming experience, especially on a broader spectrum of pet breeds, mixed breeds, coat types and styling demands.
+A longer period of supervised education should ensure a greater variety of grooming experiences, especially on a broader spectrum of pet breeds, mixed breeds, coat types, and styling demands.
 It can truly boost your confidence to take the longest course.

 Expect schools to interview you before final enrollment.
-Schools should interview prospective students ensuring their appropriateness to handle pets safely and meet the rigorous physical demands of grooming.
-If you are not evaluated in this way prior to enrollment we would be puzzled.
+Schools should interview prospective students to ensure their appropriateness in handling pets safely and meet the rigorous physical demands of grooming.
+We would be puzzled if you are not evaluated in this way before enrollment.

 Students are the “other party” involved in a contract for training.
-They are not attending a publically provided education but purchasing an education bound by a contract.
-In this respect they should also interview schools and be aware of their rights as consumers before signing a contract.
+They are not attending a publicly provided education but purchasing one bound by a contract.
+In this respect, they should also interview schools and be aware of their rights as consumers before signing a contract.
 Interview schools to see who wants you to achieve your grooming career goals as strongly as you do.

-For the convenience of prospective students we offer a list of questions helping them to interview schools.
+For the convenience of prospective students, we offer a list of questions to help them to interview schools.

 Questions to ask prospective grooming schools.

-We suggest you ask the following questions of schools you are considering to attend:
+We suggest you ask the following questions about the schools you are considering attending: